 Galeton is a tiny borough located in the state of Pennsylvania.
 With a population of 973 people and just one neighborhood, Galeton is the 834th largest community in Pennsylvania.
-Much of the housing stock in Galeton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Galeton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 It is a fairly quiet borough because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Galeton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Galeton has few renters and college students.
 But the biggest reason it is quieter in Galeton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Galeton may be for you.

-As is often the case in a small borough, Galeton doesn't have a public transportation system that people use for their commute.
+Galeton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Galeton with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.83% of adults in Galeton have a bachelor's degree or advanced degree.
+The citizens of Galeton are slightly less educated than the national average of 21.84% for the average city or town: 16.83% of adults in Galeton have a bachelor's degree or advanced degree

 The per capita income in Galeton in 2022 was $29,530, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $118,120 for a family of four.
 However, Galeton contains both very wealthy and poor people as well.